Waitress (2007 film): Reception

-The film received mostly positive reviews, with a 89% "Fresh" rating among the 174 critic reviews tracked by Rotten Tomatoes, with an average rating of 7.30/10.
+The film received mostly positive reviews, with an 89% "Fresh" rating among the 171 critic reviews tracked by Rotten Tomatoes, with an average rating of 7.30/10.
 The consensus reads: "Sweet, smart, and quirky, Waitress hits the right, bittersweet notes through this romantic comedy through its witty script and a superb performance by Keri Russell".
 The film also made the site's list of Top 100 films for 2007.
-It got rated 75 out of 100 at Metacritic.
+It was rated 75 out of 100 at Metacritic.
 Waitress was called a "good-hearted, well-made comedy" brimming with "quality star wattage".

 Mick LaSalle called it a "great American film" that transcends its "air of whimsicality and its emphasis on small-town characters and humble locations".

 Keri Russell's performance in the film partly inspired casting director Andrea Romano to cast her as the voice of Wonder Woman in the 2009 animated film Wonder Woman.

+In 2024, IndieWire included it on its list of the "Best American Independent Films of the 21st Century," with Sarah Shachat calling it a "pretty simple story with big emotions, told with a camera that finds just the right perspective to make it funny, winsome, and sincere all at once.
+It’s proof that small-scale filmmaking has nothing to do with how good something can taste."

 Awards and nominations

 Stage adaptation

 A stage musical was written based on the film.
 The musical opened at the American Repertory Theater, Cambridge, Massachusetts, running from August 2 to September 27, 2015.
 The music and lyrics are written by Sara Bareilles, with the book by Jessie Nelson.
-Diane Paulus directs, with choreography by Chase Brock, sets by Scott Pask, costumes by Suttirat Larlarb and lighting by Ken Posner.
-The original Broadway cast featured Jessie Mueller as Jenna, Drew Gehling as Dr. Pomatter, Dakin Matthews as Joe, Keala Settle as Becky, Kimiko Glenn as Dawn, Eric Anderson as Cal, Christopher Fitzgerald as Ogie and Nick Cordero as Earl.
+Diane Paulus directed, with choreography by Chase Brock, sets by Scott Pask, costumes by Suttirat Larlarb and lighting by Ken Posner.
+The original A.R.T. cast featured Jessie Mueller as Jenna, Drew Gehling as Dr. Pomatter, Dakin Matthews as Joe, Keala Settle as Becky, Kimiko Glenn as Dawn, Eric Anderson as Cal, Christopher Fitzgerald as Ogie and Nick Cordero as Earl.

-The musical opened on Broadway at the Brooks Atkinson Theatre, previews started on March 25, 2016, and the show officially opened on April 24.
-The cast featured Mueller, Gehling, Matthews, Settle, and Anderson all returning from the A.R.T production, as well as Kimiko Glenn as Dawn, Christopher Fitzgerald as Ogie, and Nick Cordero as Earl.
+The musical opened on Broadway at the Brooks Atkinson Theatre, with previews starting on March 25, 2016, and the show officially opening on April 24 and closing on January 5, 2020.
+Mueller, Gehling, Matthews, Settle, and Anderson all returned from the A.R.T production, as well as Glenn as Dawn, Fitzgerald as Ogie, and Cordero as Earl.
+It returned for a limited engagement at the Ethel Barrymore Theatre from September 2-December 22, 2021 as part of the efforts to slowly reopen Broadway after it was shut down for over a year due to the COVID-19 pandemic.
+This remounting starred Bareilles (September 2 - October 17) and Jennifer Nettles (October 29 - December 22) as Jenna, with most of the principal cast reprising their roles.
+It was also done to record the production for a future public release, with STEAM Motion + Sound producing the film.
+It premiered at the Tribeca Film Festival in June 2023, ahead of a limited theatrical release on December 7 of the same year.